-Emiko Ono is the Program Director of Performing Arts at the William and Flora Hewlett Foundation.
+Emiko Ono is the Director of the Performing Arts Program at the William and Flora Hewlett Foundation.
 Since 2018, she has led the foundation’s team responsible for grantmaking to sustain artistic expression and encourage public engagement in the arts in the San Francisco Bay Area.

-She holds degrees from the University of California, Berkeley, and Bank Street College of Education in New York City.
-Emiko currently serves on the advisory council for Talent Philanthropy Project, which works to ensure funders invest in a well-supported, diverse, and sustainable nonprofit workforce.
+She currently serves on the advisory council for Fund the People, which works to ensure funders invest in a well-supported, diverse, and sustainable nonprofit workforce.
+Emiko holds degrees from the University of California, Berkeley and Bank Street College of Education in New York City.